 International English Language Testing System (IELTS)

-Some US degrees may require you to complete specific classes, and to submit the grades you earned, when you apply to their program.
 Master’s programs may require that you studied a specific degree subject (or “major”) during your undergraduate studies.

 What if I need to improve my English to qualify for admission?